shudson6/ser322-del4/ReadMe.txt

     user = (your database username)
     password = (your password for your database)

+4. Create a new java project in your IDE.

+5. Replace the src folder in your new project with the src folder from the source code.

-4. Load the project up in an ide and link the .jar jdbc driver as a library in the project structure.
+6. Link the .jar jdbc driver as a library in the project structure.

-5. Run App.java.
+7. Run App.java.

+*** This was used with Java 11